 What is Principal Amount?

-In education loans, the principal amount covers:
+In education loans, the principal amount typically covers:

 - Tuition fees for your course